sharife/goldenthread-v2/site/content/productions/vintage-screenings.md

         image: https://ucarecdn.com/2431df42-5ab6-4428-a5a8-7b2b2ca60cd8/
       - pre: June 14-20, 2021
         itemend: 2021-04-16T16:46:45.407Z
+        text: >-
-        text: "The play is a fusion of traditional American musical with Middle Eastern undertones as well as fantastical shadow puppetry.
+          The play is a fusion of traditional American musical with Middle Eastern undertones as well as fantastical shadow puppetry.
 The result of collaboration among three playwrights: Hal Gelb, best known for his work on Dario Fo’s We Won’t Pay!
-We Won’t Pay! and Ghazi Rabihavi’s Stoning, Janaki Ranpura, long time contributor to Shadow Lights Theatre Company, and Torange Yeghiazarian, founder & artistic director of Golden Thread Productions, a company dedicated to producing theatre that explores Middle Eastern culture and identity.
-Original music is composed by Johaness Mager, Musical Director, composer, and Band Leader for Make\\*A\\*Circus from 1996 to 2002.
-Lisa Tateosian, dance choreographer, is a member of Khadra International Dance Theatre and Ballet Afsaneh, she has performed with Dance Brigade, CHODERA/dance, and Asian American Dance Performances."
+We Won’t Pay! and Ghazi Rabihavi’s Stoning, Janaki Ranpura, long time contributor to Shadow Lights Theatre Company, and Torange Yeghiazarian, founder & artistic director of Golden Thread Productions.
+Original music is composed by Johaness Mager, Musical Director, composer, and Band Leader for Make\*A\*Circus from 1996 to 2002.
+Lisa Tateosian, dance choreographer, is a member of Khadra International Dance Theatre and Ballet Afsaneh, she has performed with Dance Brigade, CHODERA/dance, and Asian American Dance Performances.

+          Featuring Sofia Ahmad, Vida Ghahremani, Lenny Moors\*, Andoni Panici, Lisa Tateosian, William Todd Tressler\*, Kris Welch

+          \*Appearing courtesy of Actors' Equity Association
         itemstart: 2021-04-16T16:46:45.346Z
         cta: Click here to purchase tickets
         subtitle: An Anti-war comedy musical with puppets